List of criminal organizations in DC Comics: K

+Kabuki Twins

+The Kabuki Twins are the Penguin's minions in The Batman.

+Kabuki Twins in other media

+They appear in The Lego Batman Movie.

+Killer Elite

+A team of elite assassins made up of Bolt, Deadshot, Deadline, Chiller, and Merlyn.

+King Kull's gang

+Ruler of the Beast-Men, King Kull assembled Brainiac, Joker, Penguin, Blockbuster, Queen Clea, Ibac, Mr. Atom, Dr. Light, Shade, and the Weeper in a bid to conquer three Earths.

+Knights of Knavery

+The criminal duo of the Joker and the Penguin who first teamed in the story "Knights of Knavery".

 Kobra Cult

 Kobra is an international terrorist and mad scientist whose namesake organization has crossed paths with the majority of Earth's costumed heroes during his attempts to usher in the Kali Yuga (an age of chaos).
 His real name is Jeffrey Franklin Burr, and he was born part of a set of twins, but was stolen at birth by the Cult of the Kobra God, since a prophecy claimed he would lead them to rule the world.
 Under their teaching, he became a dangerous warrior and a sadistic criminal mastermind.
 Kobra led the cult into using advanced technology to menace the world.

 The Kobra Cult first appears in Kobra #1 (March 1976).
 Kobra created two separate teams of superpowered mercenaries called Strike Force Kobra.